Give today

 • Kitchen

-The Energy Education Center has a 294 SQ FT kitchen outfitted with a garbage disposal, refrigerator, freezer, food warmer plus an ice maker that is housed in the utility room.
+The Energy Education Center has a 294 SQ FT kitchen outfitted with a 46 CU FT refrigerator, whirlpool freezer, and a 190 degree 6-shelved food warmer.
+There is also an ice maker that produces 550 pounds of ice a day, housed in the utility room.

 • Audio & Video

-Whatever you’re going to watch, enjoy it on our 20 FT retractable screen!
-We also have 52 speakers, 1 handheld microphone, 8 lapel mics and 9 hearing impaired assistance devices.
+Enjoy a movie or presentation on our 20 FT retractable screen.
+The venue is also equipped with free Wi-Fi, 52 speakers, 1 handheld microphone, 8 lapel mics and 9 hearing impaired assistance devices all to fit your needs.

 Community Support